renaudwangler/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T01_Lab_Mod01_Securing Secrets in Azure.md

 1. In the open browser window, navigate to the **Azure Portal** (<https://portal.azure.com>).

-1. When prompted, authenticate with the user account account that has the owner role in the Azure subscription you will be using in this lab.
+1. When prompted, authenticate with the user account account provided by your instructor.

 #### Task 2: Deploy a key vault